weongyo/varnish-perf/README.md

 Varnish-perf
 ============

-Varnish-perf is a simple HTTP performance testing tool to measure the maximum performance of target web server or cache server.
+Varnish-perf is a simple HTTP performance (stress) testing tool to measure the maximum performance of target web server or cache server.

 Architecture
 ============